PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 A military contingent was deployed to the protest site to assist law enforcement after clashes between pro-government and protestors at MynaGoGama and GotaGoGama protest sites left around 130 people injured.

-The defence secretary has urged public support to maintain peace in the country, while three-armed forces have been called in to assist police for public security.
-Leave for all police personnel were cancelled until further notice.
+The defense secretary has urged public support to maintain peace in the country, while three armed forces have been called in to assist police for public security.
+Leave for all police personnel was canceled until further notice.

 Sri Lanka is currently in the throes of unprecedented economic turmoil since its independence from Britain in 1948.
 The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.